arr-dev/cron_when/README.md

-CronWhen is gem for retrieving execution time for cron job from crontab string.
+CronWhen is (a future) gem for retrieving execution time for cron job from crontab string.

+Never realy got to implementing it, but I should, probably.

 ### Installation